 Students must satisfy all program requirements as described in the UAF course catalog.
 Be sure to familiarize yourself with your program's requirements as you are making your Graduate Study Plan.

 Many graduate courses are offered on an every-other-year schedule, so students should take courses, particularly their core courses, when they are offered.
-Students should take seminar (Chem 692) at some point in their first year as a first experience in preparing oral presentations and then take Research Presentation Techniques (Chem 691) in their second year to prepare for their thesis defense.
+Students should take seminar (Chem 692) at some point in their first year as a first experience in preparing oral presentations.
+Environmental Chemistry students should take Research Presentation Techniques (Chem 691) in their second year to prepare for their M.S. thesis defense or Ph.D. comprehensive examinations.
+Biochemistry students should take Biochemistry Seminar (Chem 688) to develop professional skills.
 Students must earn at least a B in 400 level courses and must maintain a cumulative GPA of 3.0 to be considered in good standing.

 Students are expected to be available during normal work hours in order to take advantage of available resources (including your advisor, lab mates, university resources, and shared instrumentation).
 However, it should be noted that research is not a 9 to 5 job and students are expected to allocate the amount of time needed to successfully carry out their thesis project and coursework.
 Successful research results from hard work, perseverence and dedication.
 Students will keep an accurate and honest lab notebook.
 Students will keep all laboratory resources and work areas clean and ready for the next user and will report damage to equipment promptly.
 Students are expected to maintain required levels of laboratory supplies and let someone know when something is getting low.
 Students must report safety concerns to their direct supervisor or a safety officer immediately.